wallpants/github-preview.nvim/docs/features.md

 ## Repository Mode

 If your `cwd` is a GitHub Repository or within one, **Repository Mode** will be enabled.
-You can even run `:GithubPreviewStart` without loading a file into the Neovim buffer.
+You can even run `:GithubPreviewStart` without loading a file into the Neovim buffer if in a repo.